How to Start a Courier Business

 You might note that we’ve steered clear of the day-to-day running of the business to a large degree in this guide.
 After all, we’re just trying to help you get an idea of what you need to start.

 However, customer service considerations should be a prerequisite for any business planning.
 As we've mentioned, margins can be quite small and the landscape can be quite competitive with big players already in the market.
 Going the extra mile for customers can be the differentiator you need to succeed in your business.
-Small things like providing live parcel tracking and instant proof-of-delivery can be the deciding factor that turns a once-off customer into a repeat customer.
+Small things like providing live parcel tracking and instant proof of delivery can be the deciding factor that turns a once-off customer into a repeat customer.

 A local courier business can end up being much more than just the company that delivers parcels.
 For some people, the delivery man or woman might be the only social interaction they have in their day and the relationship can be a huge comfort to them.